 Whilst using the “post” format is great for creating cornerstone blog articles, some bloggers prefer to dedicate the “static page” (WordPress) for creating their flagship content.

-The reason for this is because cornerstone content doesn’t really require updating as often as standard blog posts.
+One of the reasons for this is because most types of cornerstone articles don’t really require updating as often as standard blog posts.

-Before we dive into the steps for creating epic cornerstone content from scratch, let’s first take a look at some of the benefits of creating these kinds of articles for your blog.
+Finally, before we dive into the steps for creating epic cornerstone content from for your blog, let’s first take a look at some of the benefits of creating these kinds of articles for your blog or website.

-- They provide incredible value, resource, and problem-solving solutions for the reader.
+- They provide incredible value, resource, and real solutions to problems for your readers.

-- Google loves these kinds of blog posts, so your cornerstone content articles should rank very well in search engines.
-In fact, at the time of updating this post, this very cornerstone article is ranking at number 2 on page 1 of Google right now!
+- Google love these kinds of blog posts, so your cornerstone content articles should rank reasonably well in the search engines.
+In fact, at the time of updating this post, this cornerstone article you’re reading right now is ranking at number 2 on page 1 of Google!
 (See image below).

 - They can attract a ton of traffic, new readers, and boost blog engagement.